csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

       - Let's Do a Thought Experiment: Using Counterfactuals to Improve Moral Reasoning ([ma, …, chen, 2023](https://arxiv.org/abs/2306.14308)) - counterfactuals help improve CoT
       - RCOT: Detecting and Rectifying Factual Inconsistency in Reasoning by Reversing Chain-of-Thought ([xue et al. 2023]())
       - SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning ([miao, teh, & rainforth, 2023](https://arxiv.org/abs/2308.00436))
+      - EchoPrompt: Instructing the Model to Rephrase Queries for Improved In-context Learning ([mekala...sameer singh, 2023](https://arxiv.org/pdf/2309.10687.pdf)) - replace *let's think step by step* with *Let's repeat the question and also think step by step*

     - scratchpads [Show Your Work: Scratchpads for Intermediate Computation with Language Models](https://arxiv.org/abs/2112.00114) (nye et al. 2021)

     - selection inference ([creswell et al. 2022](https://arxiv.org/abs/2205.09712)) - generate set of facts, then iteratively generate inferences from the facts to yield the final answer

     - least-to-most prompting ([zhou...quoc le et al. 2022](https://arxiv.org/abs/2205.10625)) - prompt LLM with context showing how to reduce into subproblems; then LLM sequentially solves the subproblems, using the previous answers

     - Generated Knowledge Prompting for Commonsense Reasoning ([liu...hasjishirzi, 2021](https://arxiv.org/abs/2110.08387)) - generate knowledge from an LLM then provide it as additional input when answering a question

     - maieutic prompting ([jung et al. 2022](https://arxiv.org/abs/2205.11822)) - generate a tree of all explanation of the form "True, because...", "False, because..." then query LLM with these as prompts
       - then use Max-SAT to try to satisfy as many relations between the model explanations as possible to come up with the true answer